Student Services Information 2018

 Some students present with special needs that require on-going intervention from a range of service providers both within the School and from outside agencies.
 This group includes students with disabilities and students with special medical conditions.
 Bannister Creek Primary School has an inclusive culture that is welcoming and seeks to meet the needs of these students and their families within our School.

-Special Education Need Plans – SEN Plan
+Special Education Need Plan – SEN Plan

 Many students at Bannister Creek Primary School work within the parameters of a SEN Plan.
 These are in place to assist students in need of additional support and adjustments in any area of the Teaching and Learning Program.
 Should your child require a SEN plan, the classroom teacher will contact you to advise of the specific requirements for your child and in consultation with you, a plan will be developed and implemented.
+Some of these may also require a SEN report which provides assessment on individual targetted objectives.

-Individual Behaviour Plans – IBPs
+Individual Behaviour Support Plan – IBSP

 It is important that parents understand the number of special programs being run at Bannister Creek Primary School.
 In the area of pastoral care and mental health and well-being the following are used to varying degrees across the School: